PramodKumarYadav/WebdriverCI/readme.md

 > This should run the tests and you should now see a target repository created in root.
 This should now contain reports. in path 'Your root directory'\WebdriverCI\target\surefire-reports

+> # Dependencies
-> Dependencies (Once we start running with Docker, these dependencies will be removed and reduced only to having Docker desktop installed on your machine)
+> (Once we start running tests with (and in) Docker, these dependencies will be removed and reduced only to having Docker desktop installed on your machine)
 > - GIT installed
 > - JDK installed
 > - Maven installed